brhaspati/aws-devsecops-workshop-nextunicorn/README.md

+# Goal
+The objective is to build, operate and secure an internet facing application hosted in AWS by adopting devsecops principles and practises.

+# About Next Unicorn

+Next Unicorn is a the hotest start up in London.
+As the name suggests, they are working next big thing that is going to change our world.
+They are looking for practioners who can build a scalable, secure app on AWS.

+You are those selected few who are going to make it happen.

 # aws-devsecops-workshop-nextunicorn

-This repository contains code for hands on excercises to setup a internet facing web application and how to secure it using AWS native services.
+Each release of the product goes into v1, v2 ... directories

+This repository contains all product versions the product team is developing.

+As a "DevSecOps Ninja" Your task is to setup their product in your AWS account and help them improve their security posture.

-The webapp is built using HTML5 and Javascript and the backend is nodeJS runtime.
+The application is built using HTML5 and Javascript and the backend is nodeJS runtime.
 No prior knowledge of HTML5 or Javascript needed.
-However, familiarity will help to quickly finish these excercises.
+However, familiarity will help to quickly setup their environment in your AWS account..

-Following AWS services will be use and participants are expected to have a basic knowledge on the these services and its working.
+Following AWS services will be used and participants are expected to have a basic knowledge on the these services and its working.
 1. AWS Lambda
 2. API Gateway
 3. S3
 4. Cloudfront
+5. CloudWatch

 ## Pre-requiste: